CharlieJP05/CharlieJP05.github.io/resume.md

 ## Extracurricular
 - Robotics Club, KS3-4, participated in regional and national events
-- Robotics Club, A-Level - ran the club for the younger years and supervised the events
+- Robotics Club, A-Level - ran the club for the younger years and supervised them at the events
 - Inventors Club - Helped to lead the club 9-14 year olds in basic engineering skills

 ## Work Experience
-Forest School Leading -
+- Forest School Leading -
-Contracting work realising flowcharts for a product.
+- Contracting work realising flowcharts for a product.
-Contracting work for assembling a product for use in parcel warehouses.
+- Contracting work for assembling a product for use in parcel warehouses.
-Machine Vision Quality System for Amazon Robitics Shelving Units
+- Machine Vision Quality System for Amazon Robitics Shelving Units

 ## Practical Skills
-Programming - Python, C
+-  Programming - Python, C
-Engineering software - MATLAB, Quartus, STM32
+- Engineering software - MATLAB, Quartus, STM32
-3D Design
+- 3D Design
-3D Printing
+- 3D Printing
-Linux
+- Linux
-Git/Github
+- Git/Github

 ## Interests
 Like to do practice in programming by building up codebases for small games or programs such as API tools.